funnyzak/dotfiles/shells/README.md

 ## Zsh Configuration

 The Zsh configuration provides a basic setup for the Zsh shell without Oh My Zsh, suitable for minimal environments or users who prefer a lighter configuration.
+For detailed documentation, see [Zsh Configuration Documentation](./zsh/README.md).

 ### Available Components